A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 I enjoyed the upgraded Premier Package, which built upon the Signature package to include access to lounge cars that provided signature cocktails and premium alcoholic beverages accompanied by gourmet snacks.
 There was also an elevated dining experience and an additional outdoor viewing space.

-Note: for those familiar with the Rocky Mountain train experience, the equivalent of the GoldLeaf service is not available on the Canyon Spirit because a few of the tunnels are too low to accommodate the bilevel GoldLeaf cars.
+Note: for those familiar with the Rocky Mountaineer train experience, the equivalent of the GoldLeaf service was not available on the Canyon Spirit because a few of the tunnels are too low to accommodate the bilevel GoldLeaf cars.

 Each car also has its own dedicated hosts who excel in storytelling.
 They shared facts about the sights, told enchanting tales of the local history, and described the ever changing geology along the route.
 They also expertly serve the food and drink without spilling a drop, despite the back and forth motion of the train.